Deecep/swede.github.io/README.md

 # The Rules.

 ## Description of project.
+Alex E is working on this project with assitance Nick M to further development skills.

-Create a web page to facilitate login, voting and dynamic veiwing of a set of rules along with comments.
+*Goal*: To create a web page that allows login using firebase, voting and dynamic viewing of a set of rules.

 ## Developers

 # Required Packages
+* Firebase.

+# How to
+1. Install Firebase.
+2. Run Firebase serve from project directory.
+3. Open Localhost:XXXX served in console.

 ## Credits

-Alex E
+Alex E.
-Nick M
+Nick M.

-TODO 1:

-- Update this file with a title, a small description of the project.
-- Add a section for developers to explain how to get it running on their computer, imagine they just clone the repo, how do they get it running?
-Eg they will need Firbase Tools, which they can install globally with `npm install -g firebase-tools`, then how do they run it locally?